Transactions Inquiry Overview

 As soon as the call is completed, the user has the ability to use Speech to Text (Windows) or Dictation (MacOS).
 They can dictate into the memo field of the CRM contact, adding as much description as they require.

 This functionality applies across every single Data Entry screen.
 For example, the SapphireOne user is entering a Vendor Invoice (VI).
 Additionally, you may want to add a memo within the Vendor Invoice (VI).
 The user can utilise the tool and simply dictate the memo.

-A letter of the code indicates where the transaction originated:
+The first letter of the code indicates the transaction’s origin:

 |C:||Client Transactions||M:||Monetary (Cash) transactions|